-If circuit board disassembly is needed, all materials must labeled and noted on the Traveler.
+If circuit board disassembly is needed, all materials must be labeled and noted on the Traveler.

-No-clean solder paste/flux is utilized for BGA assembly and rework unless otherwise instructed by the customer.
+No-clean solder paste or flux is utilized for BGA assembly and rework unless otherwise instructed by the customer.

 Solder stencils are used to deposit the solder paste onto the site.
 Care is taken to ensure the paste is deposited evenly and completely.

 The installation of the BGA component is completed following the programmed profile specified on or with the Traveler.
-The installation process is visually monitored through a microscope and when the BGA component solder balls and solder paste reach a molten state, and ball collapse is confirmed, the placement process is complete.
-(Note: High temperature solder balls will not collapse and will rely on the paste wetting to the ball.)
+The installation process is visually monitored through a microscope, and when the BGA component solder balls and solder paste reach a molten state and ball collapse is confirmed, the placement process is complete.

 Upon completion of the placement process, the circuit board is visually inspected at the BGA placement site and all adjacent areas.
 Touch-up of the circuit board is completed if needed.

 X-ray inspection is completed at the BGA placement site and adjacent areas.
 See procedure 9.1.2 for additional information.
 Any potential workmanship or unacceptable conditions are reviewed with the Sales Application Engineer for direction.

 Re-assembly of any removed components or hardware is performed.